 - Size – how small travel kettle are we talking about?
 Most of best small kettles can boil about 0.5L of water.
 The smaller it is, the better (you can always heat water twice instead of leaving home with one too few knickers).
 Foldable kettles are great as well.

 - Weight – what is the weight of a travel pot?
 The suitcases and backpacks are usually heavy enough.
 Let’s lighten the load here with low-weight kettles.

 - Material – what is the travel kettle made out of?
 You can have stainless steel water heaters or ones made out of silicone.
 Stainless steel is more durable but silicon is lighter.

-- Voltage – what outlet can you plug your electric travel kettle in?
+- Voltage – what outlet can you plug your electric travel cauldron in?
 In the US, we have 120 V outlets.
 However, if you travel to the UK (the tea-drinking-people country) for example, they have 230 V outlets.
 230 V does boil the water much quicker than 120 V in the US, but can travel electric kettle take that voltage?

 Top 5 Travel Kettle Reviews

-This is a comparison table of the best travel kettles of 2018 so that you quickly get an idea of what a good kettle should look like.
+This is a comparison table of the best travel vessels of 2018 so that you quickly get an idea of what a good kettle should look like.
 Of course, you’re welcome to read the individual travel kettle reviews later on:

 Also, if you check this rule in the table above:

 #1 Gourmia GK320 Review – Best Travel Kettle In 2018